-The Panel continues to pay due regard to responsible investment.
+The committee remain committed to investing responsibly looking to promote sustainable investments.
 The Fund engages with companies in which we invest via the Local Authority Pension Fund Forum (LAPFF).
-I've recently been appointed as an executive member of the LAPFF which was formed out of a collaboration of Local authorities Funds specifically to engage with individual companies across a wide range of issues such as climate change, employment standards executive remuneration etc. I look forward to being able to contribute to the work of the LAPFF and will continue advocating our long standing commitment to robust engagement.
+I'm an executive member of the LAPFF which was formed out of a collaboration of Local Authorities Funds specifically to engage with individual companies across a wide range of issues such as climate change, employment standards executive remuneration etc. I have also been Chair of the Environmental Social and Governance (ESG) issues working party of the CIV and have prepared Responsible Investment policy.
+I sit on the schemes national oversight body, the Scheme Advisory Board (SAB) and ensure that the schemes long term interest is secured.
+Furthermore, the panel have been looking for other ways in which we can take positive action towards promoting responsible investments and recently introduced more sustainable equity investments.

-We review our governance arrangements on an ongoing basis and strive to offer and maintain a quality scheme and service to scheme members.
-In addition to quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meets monthly to actively assist the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.
+We review our governance arrangements on an ongoing basis and strive to continually improve the service we offer scheme members.
+Aside from the quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meets monthly to actively assist the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.

-The Pension Board which has now been up and running for two years has continued to oversee that the Fund is complying with relevant laws and regulations and ensuring that the Funds governance arrangements are effective and efficient.
+The Pension Board which has now been up and running for three years continue to oversee that the Fund is complying with relevant laws and regulations and ensuring that the Funds governance arrangements are effective and efficient.

-We will continue to keep abreast of all proposed regulatory changes and ensure that where possible we participate in industry debate to contribute towards securing a sound and sustainable scheme.
+We continue to keep abreast of all proposed regulatory changes and will ensure that where possible we engage in industry debate to influence the provision of a sound and sustainable scheme.

-We will keep you updated of proposed changes to the scheme through various communication channels including our website, newsletters and our annual general meeting.
-The Annual General Meeting took place on the 17 March 2017 and lined up some excellent speakers.
-Feedback from those who attended was very good and next year we will once again be holding the surgeries where members can attend one to one meetings.
+We commit to keeping you updated through various communication channels including our website, newsletters and our annual general meeting.
+This year the Annual General Meeting took the form of one single meeting on the 28 March 2019, with presentations from Ealing Pension and Investment managers as well as industry experts.
+Feedback from those who attended was very good and next year we will be holding the AGM meeting where members can hear from a range of relevant speakers.

-May I take this opportunity to once again thank colleagues on the Panel and officers of the Council for helping the panel to successfully manage the fund over the last year.
+May I take this opportunity to once again thank colleagues on the Panel and officers of the Council for helping the panel to successfully manage the fund over the year.

-Do provide us with feedback to assist us in improving the way we communicate with you and the quality of the information you receive.
+We will welcome your feedback to assist us in improving the way we communicate with you and the quality of the information you receive.
 Contact details can be found in the section 'Staff, Advisors and Investment Managers.